aptos-foundation/AIPs/aips/aip-46.md

 This AIP proposes three **new Move modules** for cryptographic operations as part of the Aptos framework.

-- A [Bulletproofs](https://crypto.stanford.edu/bulletproofs/) ZK range proof verifier (over Ristretto255), in `aptos_std::ristretto255_bulletproofs`
+- A Bulletproofs[^bulletproofs] ZK range proof verifier (over Ristretto255), in `aptos_std::ristretto255_bulletproofs`
 - [ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption) (over Ristretto255), in `aptos_std::ristretto255_elgamal`
 - [Pedersen commitments](https://crypto.stackexchange.com/questions/64437/what-is-a-pedersen-commitment) (over Ristretto255), in `aptos_std::ristretto255_pedersen`

 All three modules can be used for various cryptographic applications.

-The Bulletproofs verifier is implemented as a native function, which could be slightly cheaper in terms of gas as opposed to implementing it on top of the [`ristretto255` module](https://aptos.dev/reference/move/?branch=mainnet&page=aptos-stdlib/doc/ristretto255.md#0x1_ristretto255).
+**TODO:** MOVE: The Bulletproofs verifier is implemented as a native function, which could be slightly cheaper in terms of gas as opposed to implementing it on top of the [`ristretto255` elliptic curve  module](https://aptos.dev/reference/move/?branch=mainnet&page=aptos-stdlib/doc/ristretto255.md#0x1_ristretto255).

-In addition, this AIP also proposes **adding new functions** to the [`ristretto255` elliptic curve module](https://aptos.dev/reference/move/?branch=mainnet&page=aptos-stdlib/doc/ristretto255.md#0x1_ristretto255) to support:
+In addition, this AIP also proposes **adding new functions** to the `ristretto255` module to support:

 1. A native function point cloning, called `point_clone`